-The evolved successful controllers transferred very well to the real robot, producing qualitatively very similar behaviour to the simulation.
-A trace of the live robot engaged in the end stage behaviour (find target in complex cluttered environment) can be seen in Fig. 3, directly compared with the behaviour in simulation.
+robot engaged in the end stage behaviour (find target in complex cluttered environment) can be seen in Fig. 3, directly compared with the behaviour in simulation.
 The robot trace was extracted from an overhead video using motion tracking algorithms.
-Even though the controllers were evolved to produce very efficient behaviour in the environment shown in Fig. 3 (with variations during evaluation trials as outlined earlier), and exploited robot-environment dynamics particular to this environment, our methodology still made them general enough to be able to successfully perform the task (find the target and stay at it) in unseen variations of the environment where the target had been moved to a different location or the shape of the environment has been altered [40] (see Fig. 4).
+Even though the controllers were evolved to produce very efficient behaviour in the environment shown in Fig. 3 (with variations during evaluation trials as outlined earlier), and exploited robot-environment dynamics particular to this environment, our methodology still made them general enough to be able to successfully perform the task (find the target and stay at it) in unseen variations of the environment where the target had been moved to a different location or the shape of the environment has been altered [40] (see Figure 4).
 This demonstrates that the successful controllers were processing sensory information to generate the behaviour, rather than using some trick to blindly learn the shape of the environment and location of the target.